 There are a lot of reasons people may want to be well known.
 It may be ego, I can only measure my worth by my position against those around me.
 It may be that you want to be well known in order to be able to help that many more people.
 The challenge is, if being well known is your goal, then any way you get there is acceptable.
 You will start to do things to be noticed, and it may not be in a good way…but hey, at least you’re well known.
 Infamous is as good as famous.

-When I was a teenager, I went to live on my aunt and uncle’s farm in rural Missouri for a month.
+When I was a teenager, I went to live on my aunt and uncle’s farm in rural Missouri for a summer.
 Not a Silence of the Lambs thing, just a summer hanging out on the farm.
 I had been there for two and a half months when we went into town, and this good ol’ boy at the local diner turns to me and my cousin and says, “You’re the new boys living at Ron and Vicki’s, right?”
 Every body knew us, because nobody new ever came around.
 We weren’t significant, though; we didn’t matter.

 Significance Doesn’t Mean Being Rich